 Blue hour photography isn’t a hard concept to master, but it does take some planning and forethought to get it right.
 Here are my best tips!

-- Plan your blue hour photography shoot ahead of time.
-Scout out possible locations in the day and know when blue hour will occur for your location.
+Scout out possible locations in the day and know when the blue hour will occur for your location.
 An app such as PhotoTime or Photopills can help!
 Look for locations that have artificial light for interest but aren’t overwhelmed with light pollution.
-Too much light in the background dilutes your skies.
+Too much artificial light in the background dilutes your skies.
 You’ll get a sky that’s orange or pink instead of that tranquil deep, dark blue.

-- Choose your settings based on your goals for the photo.
-Slower shutter speeds help create light trails or smooth out water or clouds.
+A slower shutter speed helps create light trails, this shutter speed can also help you smooth out water or clouds.
 Wider apertures such as f/2.8 or f/1.8 can create beautiful bokeh orbs.
 Narrower apertures turn points of light into sun stars.
 Prioritize your settings based on what’s most important in your image.